-Parent Service Hours
+School Community Service Hours

-Erie Day School's Family Service Commitment is required of each family.
-Parental involvement at Erie Day School builds community and is vital to a child's education.
+Erie Day School's Community Service Commitment is required of each family.
+Community involvement at Erie Day School builds relationships and is vital to a child's education.
 Service hours help to: foster modeling for our students; develop camaraderie between parents, faculty, staff, and the greater school family; help to contain costs; and enhance programs.
 Most important is the fact that children of parents who are involved in their school are far more likely to succeed in the classroom and in life.